-You'll often hear it said that your experience in Delta Upsilon will be like none other in your life.
 You've joined an organization with unique members, unique principles and a unique mission.
 You've selected a brotherhood that you feel fits your beliefs.
 Your experience in DU will be different than new members in other fraternities simply because each chapter is different.
 The key to success in your chapter is to make the most out of your experience.